-Canadian Black Friday may pale compared to it's U.S. counterpart, but it remains an abundant source of rebates and excitement.
-It is also followed by Cyber Monday, then Cyber Week.
-Needless to say, it's an important day for all deal hunters out there.
+Canadian Black Friday may pale compared to its US counterpart.
+Still, it remains an abundant source of rebates and excitement, and the event extends into the neighbouring weeks.
+It is an important day for all deal hunters out there.

 This year, Black Friday takes place on Friday, November 29th.

 How are we faring so far?

 Before we start comparing specific products, let’s take a look at the market’s pulse.
 Here’s a comparison of how this year’s rebates are evolving compared to the same period last year:

 This graph helps visualize how abundant and how generous (on average) rebates are at any given date.
 I shifted 2018's dates so that they would line up with this year's Black Friday.

 Getting a good deal when quantity is high is usually easier, while savings on days of high generosity tend to be more substantial.
 With that said, keep in mind that the computers you're interested in could go on sale at a different time.
 If the product you want gets a nice discount (you can tell because TekAdvisor will label the rebate as "Best price yet!"), it's probably not worth waiting for another sale.